ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    SciSheets core classes. :label:`fig-coreclasses`

-Fig ?? displays the relationships between core classes in the SciSheets backend.
+Fig :ref:`fig-coreclasses` displays the relationships between core classes used in the SciSheets backend.

 UC1-UC3 pose several challenges.
 Prominent among these are that: